 DUI Enforcement Training

 AAIM has had advocates in the court system since its inception in 1982.
-For the past eight years, we have had court watchers in the courts around the Chicago land area.
+For the past ten years, we have had court watchers in the courts around the Chicago land area.
 These staff members and volunteers must be training on the latest laws and technological developments used in deterring drunk driving.
 Our court watch program is underwritten by a grant from the Illinois Department of Transportation (IDOT).

 Elizabeth Earleywine, Attorney and AAIM Board member, spent the day at Hoffman Estates Police Department with Officer Mark Wondolkowski training our dedicated staff and volunteers on how to address the serious problems in DUI court.
 Elizabeth gave a power point presentation addressing the challenges in the court system and new DUI laws.
 She educated everyone on court proceedings, fair treatment of all those who attend court and professionalism of the judges and all court personnel.
 Keeping up-to-date with current laws and technology is important for our advocates and court watchers in the work they do.